lauren-mak/camp_binning/README.rst

 ------------

 1. Clone repo from `github <https://github.com/lauren-mak/camp_binning>_`.
-    - Note: This is not a generic template for CAP2/CAMP modules.

-2. Set up the conda environment (contains, Snakemake) using ``configs/conda/camp_binning.yaml``.
+2. Set up the conda environment (contains, Snakemake) using ``configs/conda/binning.yaml``.
-    - There are some compatibility issues that I haven't ironed out (samtools and bowtie2 due to RedHat's geriatric dependencies), so you may have to substitute in your own versions of those two tools.
+    - There are some compatibility issues that I haven't ironed out (bowtie2 due to RedHat's geriatric dependencies), so you may have to substitute in your own version.

 3. Make sure the installed pipeline works correctly. ``pytest`` only generates temporary outputs so no files should be created.
 ::
     cd camp_binning
-    conda env create -f configs/conda/camp_binning.yaml
+    conda env create -f configs/conda/binning.yaml
     conda activate camp_binning
     pytest .tests/unit/